year up to 39 million tons of bycatch are

 oxygen we need to live.

-we have borrowed it from our grandchildren.
+we have borrowed it from our children.